piraced/IoT-academy-Test-Automation-task-2/README.md

 ## Running the script

-The script is launched by running the ~~Main.py~~ file using Python.
+The script is launched by running the __Main.py__ file using Python.
 Other module files and the configuration file must be in the same folder.
-There is currently no way to use a configuration file with a name other than "config.json".

 After launching the script will run with no user input and generate a .csv file as output.
 The file will be automatically named following this convention: **deviceName_YYYY-MM-DD_HH:mm:ss.csv**